makma/fingerprintjs.com/content/index/why-fpjs.md

     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
     isCtaButton: false
   - subheader: Future-proof your anti-fraud strategy
-    content: As spoofing and cloaking technologies improve, so too must your solution to identify malicious uses before they can damage your business.
+    markdown__Content: As spoofing and cloaking technologies improve, so too must your solution to identify malicious uses before they can damage your business.
       Our service provides access to sophisticated identification techniques that work reliably even as browsers change their privacy settings and